RohitRox/aws-sam-ci-cd/README.md

 To create a serverless application using SAM, first, we'll need to create a SAM template which is a configuration file that describes our Lambda functions, API endpoints and the other resources in our application.

-SAM templates looks and feels similar to cloudformation templates (actually transforms to a cloudformation template) but simplifies and abstracts the management of serverless resources as illustrated here:
+> SAM templates looks and feels similar to cloudformation templates (actually transforms to a cloudformation template) but simplifies and abstracts the management of serverless resources.

 ![A SAM template](https://image.slidesharecdn.com/3-170603004817/95/building-aws-lambda-applications-with-the-aws-serverless-application-model-aws-sam-june-2017-aws-online-tech-talks-16-638.jpg?cb=1496451007 "A SAM template")
 ![SAM template resources](https://image.slidesharecdn.com/srv311-authoring-and-deploying-8533218c-51bf-4889-8f9e-6a3f52380159-1404412007-171213232428/95/authoring-and-deploying-serverless-applications-with-aws-sam-srv311-reinvent-2017-17-638.jpg?cb=1513207484, "SAM template resources")